raynamharris/Shell_Intro_for_Transcriptomics/06_ForLoops.md

 SRR534005_03_R2.fastq
 ~~~

+**Note:** Sometimes instead of typing `echo $whatever` you actually need to type `echo ${whatever}`.
+This is especially true when you are inserting it into a line with other characters.
+In the same way that the quotes were necessary for `echo 'hello!!'` but not for `echo 'hello'`, sometimes the {} and mandatory and sometimes the {} are optional.

 ### echo $file copy-$file

 Let's say we want to make a copy and give that copy a new name.
 Before we actually do that, its good to test what the new name will look like with echo